ccamlr/CCAMLRGIS/README.md

 # CCAMLRGIS R package

-The CCAMLRGIS package was developed to simplify the production of maps in the CCAMLR Convention Area.
+This package was developed to simplify the production of maps in the CCAMLR Convention Area.
 It provides two categories of functions: load functions and create functions.
 Load functions are used to import spatial layers from the online CCAMLR GIS (<http://gis.ccamlr.org/>)